Wadi Dhahr, Yemen Guide

 Best Time to Visit

-The best time to visit Wadi Dhahr is during the cooler months, from October to April.
-The weather is more pleasant for exploring the valley and surrounding areas.
-Avoid the summer months (May to September) as temperatures can be extremely high.
+The best time to visit Wadi Dhahr, under normal circumstances, would typically be during the cooler, drier months, from October to April.
+During this period, the weather is generally pleasant, making it ideal for exploring the valley and its historic sites on foot.
+The summer months (May to September) can be very hot, and occasional rainfall might occur, though usually not disruptive.

 Transportation